 Digital resources from the national church

-Norman Ivison, from St James’ Church in Clitheroe, is a former BBC Producer and he has produced an excellent resource for us which is filled with tips and ideas.
+Related to this video course, Norman had previously produced an excellent downloadable document for us which is filled with further tips and ideas.

 Topics covered include:

 That full document containing Norman's advice can be downloaded from here.